 8.6 There is no leeway on start times except where the previous game is still in play.

-8.10 Where a team has less than seven players present ten minutes after the agreed start time, they will forfeit the game.
+8.10 Where a team has less than seven players present ten minutes after the agreed start time, they shall forfeit the game.

 8.12 All league games must be played as league games.
 If a game is played, the league status of the game cannot be changed by either team.

 8.13 If a team breaks a rule, such as fails to turn up for the start time or fails to provide an umpire for the start time, the game CANNOT be

 played.
 The game will be awarded to the team correctly presented.